Your Key to Killarney

 PC has worked in the hotel industry for over 25 years entirely in Ireland and mainly in Killarney.
 Both his parents worked in the industry and this had a bearing on his career choice.
 PC started out his working career in bars and restaurants in the early 1990s.
 In 2002 he gained his 1st Five Star position in the Muckross Park Hotel.
 He was appointed Restaurant Manager in the Aghadoe Heights Hotel in 2003 and promoted to F&B manager in 2008; he thoroughly enjoyed his time there and spent a lot of time in the hotel lobby which led to him seeking a position as Concierge in 2012.
 It was a new beginning for him and he has not looked back since.
 In late 2015 PC was offered the position of Head Concierge at the Killarney Park Hotel.
-PC and his Concierge Team have recently been ratified in the Irish Clefs d’Or and it has been a wise move, it has helped his Team immensely and the contacts and friendships made are second to none.
-PC feels he has been extremely lucky in his chosen profession and it is an honour to share his experience and local knowledge with guests and colleagues each day.
+PC and his Concierge Team have recently been ratified into the Irish Clefs d’Or and it has been a wise move, it has helped his Team immensely and the contacts and friendships made are second to none.
+PC feels he has been extremely lucky in his chosen profession and it is an honour to share his experience and local knowledge with both guests and colleagues each and every day.

 Head Concierge / Guest Relations Manager